ScottLangston/APIGuide/Release_Notes/API_2.0_Release_Notes.md

 # NCR Counterpoint API v2.0 Release Notes
 Version 2.0 of the NCR Counterpoint API includes the following new features and improvements:
+## NCR Counterpoint V8.5.3 Support
+Version 2.0 of the NCR Counterpoint API has been tested with and is fully supported by NCR Counterpoint V8.5.3.
+## SHA-256 Certificate with TLS 1.2 Compatibility
+The installer for version 2.0 of the NCR Counterpoint API now generates a self-signed certificate, using the SHA-256 cryptographic algorithm, that is compatible with Transport Layer Security (TLS) 1.2.
 ## Start/End Date Filters for Item, Customer, and Inventory Endpoints
 To provide date filtering functionality, a number of endpoints now support the **StartDate** and **EndDate** parameters.
 These parameters allow you to specify a date range that filters the modified date (**RS_UTC_DT**) field for calls to the following endpoints:
 - [**GET /Customers**](../Endpoints/GET_Customers.md)